Are All Men Pedophiles?: Synopsis

 The documentary explores what it regards as a "pedophilia hysteria" and argues there is a "witch-hunt" against men.
 Furthermore, it argues that in an effort to protect children, society has begun to isolate men.
 The film suggests that all men are viewed as potential pedophiles and examines the political and social consequences of that assumption.

-The film's tagline is "Eighteen Is Just A Number", expressing it’s principal claim that all men are hebephiles, which it defines as attraction to teenagers.
+The film's tagline is "Eighteen Is Just A Number", expressing its principal claim that all men are hebephiles, which it defines as attraction to teenagers.
 The film argues that society needs to make a distinction between this and “true” pedophilia—a primary or exclusive sexual attraction to prepubescent children.

 Men and women, on average, become attracted to each other once they hit puberty and sexually mature, and the director argues this does not change as they grow older — i.e., people do not automatically stop being attracted to someone under 18 when they themselves turn over 18.
 The film also argues that relatively speaking female "pedophiles" get a free pass in western society compared to males.

 The narrator brings up pederasty and various old religious texts, as an illustration of changing societal norms.

 The documentary looks at pedophilia from a cultural and a pseudo-professional perspective, interviewing several experts, including neuroscientists, psychologists, sexologists and model-scouts.
 Contributors included neurobiologist Dick Swaab, forensic psychologist Corine de Ruiter, international model-booker Jinnah Lou Domino, and former PNVD spokesperson Marthijn Uittenbogaard.

 Critical reception

 The film was endorsed by Woet Gianotten, co-founder and board member of the ISSC (International Society for Sexuality and Cancer).
 In response to the film's suggestion that the Lolita fashion subculture is evidence that the sexualization of teenagers and hebephilia is culturally accepted, members of the Lolita fashion community started a Change.org petition that argues that the film leads the public to believe that their community was about sex when in fact it was about fashion and self-expression.

 Contradicting the film's central tenet that all men are hebephiles, Michael C. Seto asserted that hebephiles are attracted to pubescent children who are still physically immature and that most men are not hebephiles.
-Rather, said Sato, men show a preference for young adults and, to a smaller degree, older teens.
+Rather, said Seto, men show a preference for young adults and, to a smaller degree, older teens.
 Similarly, sociologist Sarah Goode stated that, while it is "pretty normal" for men to be attracted to teenagers, not all men are attracted to this age group.
 Seto also stated that sex with adults can be harmful for older teenagers because on average, "they are less cognitively, emotionally and socially developed" compared to adults, making them "at risk of exploitation or manipulation".